lmas/thesis/thesis.typ

 @irf, during January the 15th in 2022, and it contains two noticeable pressure drops after the 1000'th and 1500'th marks.

+The cause of the two pressure drops originates from the passing pressure waves from the Hunga Tonga--Hunga Haʻapai eruption @tonga during the same day.
+The Matrix Profile was able to detect both events in the time series, as indicated by the two tallest discord peaks.
+As the two drops are observable by eye in this scenario it is easy to verify that the Matrix Profile works as intended.

 #figure(
 	image("images/example-point.png", width: 90%),
 	caption: [